What is West Nile Virus (WNV)?

 West Nile virus is a serious disease most commonly spread by infected mosquitoes.
 Mosquitoes become infected when they feed on infected birds.
 Infected mosquitoes can then spread the virus to humans and other animals.
 Symptoms (see below) are usually mild, but in rare cases, severe illness including encephalitis (inflammation of the brain), meningitis (inflammation of the lining of the brain and spinal cord), or even death, can occur.

 In North America, cases of WNV occur during mosquito season, which starts in the summer and continues through fall.
 WNV cases have been reported in all of the continental United States.
 Surveillance for West Nile virus in Illinois includes laboratory tests on mosquitoes, dead crows, blue jays, robins and other perching birds, as well as sick horses and humans with WNV-like symptoms.
 Surveillance for WNV in mosquitoes involves placing traps that attract and collect the mosquitoes that carry WNV.
-The mosquitoes are then tested for the presence of WNV in a laboratory.
-Mosquito surveillance data in suburban Cook County comes from the Cook County Department of Public Health, Northwest Mosquito Abatement District, North Shore Mosquito Abatement District, Desplaines Valley Mosquito Abatement District, South Cook County Mosquito Abatement District, and the Illinois Department of Public Health.
+Mosquitoes are then tested for the presence of WNV in a laboratory.
+Mosquito surveillance data in suburban Cook County comes from the Cook County Department of Public Health (CCDPH), Northwest Mosquito Abatement District, North Shore Mosquito Abatement District, Desplaines Valley Mosquito Abatement District, South Cook County Mosquito Abatement District, and the Illinois Department of Public Health.
 Click here to view the latest weekly surveillance data showing where WNV is circulating in suburban Cook County.
 This report serves as the official statement of West Nile Virus activity in humans, mosquitoes, and birds within the jurisdiction of the Cook County Department of Public Health.
 Click here to view all WNV surveillance reports.

 What are the symptoms?

 Common symptoms : fever, nausea, headache and muscle aches.